B.A.; 45 places

 Participation in lectures and seminars is in line with other TSM subjects.
 Certain practical exercises are completed outside the allocated class time.

-The Senior Freshman (second year) geography modules cover issues relating to cultural, economic and historical geography, and to natural and human-modified environmental processes and systems.
-Research skills are developed further through the collection and analysis of geographical data module which includes a fieldwork component.
+The second (Senior Freshman) year geography modules cover issues relating to cultural, economic and historical geography, and to natural and human-modified environmental processes and systems.
+Research skills are developed further through the Collection and Analysis of Geographical Data module that includes a fieldwork component.
 A combination of continuous assessment and end-of-year examination is used.

-For details of modules in the Junior and Senior Sophister (third and fourth) years, see here.
+For details of modules in the third and fourth years, see Geography.
 Students may also opt to take a number of modules from a suite of options that contribute to greater understanding of the world around us from disciplines outside Geography in their third and fourth years.
 A combination of continuous assessment and end-of-year examination is used.

-There are opportunities for students to spend all or part of the third year studying abroad at Exeter, Bordeaux, Paris, Utrecht or Stockholm universities.
+There are opportunities for students to spend all or part of the third year studying abroad at Exeter, Bordeaux, Paris-Sorbonne, Prague (Charles University), Utrecht or Stockholm universities.